Fox-flow/LakeStarSponsors/README.md

 ## To Complete

-1. Download all images from https://lonetreecap.com/ and place them in the appropriate folders
+1. Add images to the appropriate folders as needed
 2. Create individual news article pages if needed
 3. Create `valueCreation.html` page
 4. Add any additional styling or functionality as needed